Ben Aldridge, Lecturer

 www.robinseletsky.com - personal website where Robin blogs regularly and gives online lessons

-YouTube channel which features Robin's new series of Tutorials "Learning to Play Klezmer"
+YouTube channel which features Robin's popular series of Tutorials "Learning to Play Klezmer"

 Bachelors in Clarinet Performance - New England Conservatory